102481/styleguide-bcc/SETUP.md

 # Set up

 Brisbane City Council uses the Sass preprocessor [Compass](http://compass-style.org/) to compile `.scss` files into CSS.
-Before attempting to use the classes or mixins defined in this style guide, download [bcc-sass-framework.zip](/asssets/bcc-sass-framework.zip) and include it in your project.
+Before using the CSS classes in this style guide, download [Council's Sass framework](/asssets/bcc-sass-framework.zip) and include it in your project.

 ## Example usage